 - Mince the garlic

-- Combine the tahini, lemon juice, olive oil and half the water in the blender and pulse until combined
+- Combine the tahini, lemon juice, olive oil and in the blender and pulse until combined

-- Add the remaining ingredients (except the remaining water) and blend until everything is completely combined, about a minute
+- Add the remaining ingredients and blend until everything is completely combined, about a minute

-- Adjust salt, pepper and add the remaining water if a smoother dip is desired
+- Adjust salt, pepper and adjust the smoothness with water if necessary

 - Refrigerate for an hour to let it set up